 Visit the Beaches in Puerto Rico!

 If you’re itching for the best things to see and do in Puerto Rico, going to the beach is a pretty good bet!
 The beaches in Puerto Rico are stunning, and the island has hundreds of them—plus an amazing 435km of coastline.
 You didn’t really visit this island if you didn’t make it to a beach or two…or three!
+When planning what to see in Puerto Rico, plan for some beach days!
 This pic below is the beach at the La Concha Resort.

 Borinquen Beach in Aguadilla is one of the most stunning beaches in Puerto Rico, and one of the most impressive that I have ever been to.
 It is an expansive beach with just stunning views.
 During your visit here, you should make sure to walk all the way to the east end of this beach before you head back to the car park at the west end.
 That way, you can take in all the sights and every perfect angle of this beach.
 Definitely don’t miss a stop at the Borinquen Beach for your trip to Puerto Rico!